The Seal Beach Pier and playground is an amazing spot especially for the toddler/preschool crowd.

 - Seal play sculptures

-- 2 bench swings, 2 baby swings (with views of the pier and ocean!)
+- 2 bench swings, 2 baby swings (with views of the pier and ocean when the sand berm isn’t stacked too high!)

 - Most kids were playing tag or pretend.